bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 1. For new articles, highlight the customized parts.
 For updated articles, highlight the updated parts.

-1. If the PM has found out the screenshots are not suitable for Mooncake, and insist to customized those screenshots, customized them once, do the customizations once, and tell the PM that content team is not supposed to do image customization.
+1. If the PM has found out the screenshots are not suitable for Mooncake, and insist to customized those screenshots, customized them once, and tell the PM that content team is not supposed to do image customization.

 1. If the PM requires to get more details about the customizations that have been done, open "Track Changes" in the docx file, and instead of generating docx from the customized md file, edit it directly from the original version.
 Or, adding comments about the customizations that have been done is also a good idea.